Hannah Paish, PhD student on Duchenne UK project, wins 2nd place for her work

 Duchenne UK works with a wide variety of researchers, from those who are at the top of their field, and those who are just starting out.
 There can often be several researchers working on any given project, from post-doctoral students to professors, with each contributing to the process and development of the project.

 Hannah Paish, part of the Newcastle Fibrosis Research Group (NFRG) at Newcastle University, has been working on a new human test system to understand fibrosis in the heart, which we began funding in 2018.
 The aim of this project was to investigate precision-cut human cardiac tissue slices.
 These are thin slices of heart muscle, collected after surgeries, and can be used as a model to test new medicines.
 The team were able to demonstrate inflammation and fibrosis occurring in the precision cut slices, and show that they can reduce this fibrosis and inflammation using approved medications.
 Our knowledge of DMD’s impact on the heart is limited but this model will provide us with greater understanding of fibrosis in the heart, as well as how biomarkers, to measure disease progression, and novel treatments, may be identified.
-This is the focus of the , announced in December 2019.
-The project is also complementary to the we announced in 2020.
+This is the focus of the follow-up study, announced in December 2019.
+The project is also complementary to the carrier study we announced in 2020.

 Fibrosis research in DMD is most commonly focused on skeletal muscle.
 As DMD progresses and fibrosis of the heart develops, cardiomyopathy, conduction-defects (heart rhythm disturbance) and tachyarrhythmias (faster heart rate) may develop, which can be dangerous for patients.